What to do if your sump pump is constantly running

-If your pump is constantly running, you need to see if there is a reason for it.
-A high water table, lots of heavy rain, and soil conditions can all factor into your sump pump turning on and running.
+If your sump pump is running non-stop, you need to see if there is a reason for it.
+A high water table, heavy rains, an underground spring, and soil conditions can all factor into your sump pump turning on and running.

 Just because your sump pump is running all the time doesn’t mean you have a problem.

-If your sump pump is not turning off, it means that you will need to inspect it further.
+If your sump pump is not turning off, it means that you will need to inspect your sump pump system further.

 Why does my sump pump keep turning on and off?

-If your sump pump keeps turning on and off can be an early sign of sump pump issues.
-Rapid cycling is when a pump turns on and off rapidly for no longer than a few minutes at a time.
-This short cycling can cause a lot of extra wear and tear on your pump and cause the motor to burn out years earlier than it needs to.
+If your sump pump turns on and off repeatedly, it can be an early sign of sump pump issues.
+Rapid power cycling is when a sump pump system turns on and off rapidly for no longer than a few minutes at a time.
+This short cycling can cause a lot of extra wear and tear on your sump pump and cause the motor to burn out years earlier than it needs to.

 It’s a good idea to regularly maintain your sump pump.
 Personally, we also keep a backup sump pump around just in case it goes.
 Because when you notice it is broken, it’s likely that you will need it right away.